ehp2021/fundscraper/README.md

 # fundscraper

-Just a side project I built to pull in news around "Series A" funding from Google News and save down certain pieces of information to FireStore
+Just a side project I built to pull in news around "Series A" funding from Google News and save down certain pieces of information to FireStore.
+I will add some more palatable frontend functionality soon, i.e. HTML page that shows the scraped Firestore data in a cute little table

 ## When you run scraper.py